 Two independent axes — fix them one at a time:

 Using your recorded settings from Step 3, pull a fresh shot and time it.
-Once complete, taste it and ignore body for now.
-Only ask: does it taste sour, balanced, or bitter?

 Re-pull after every grind change, re-check time is still in range, and re-evaluate taste.
 Remember to purge the grinder after each grind change before re-dosing.
 Repeat until extraction tastes balanced.